jpc-hpe/my_nvim_config/README.md

 ### brief description of LSPs and other things installed with mason

 - marksman offers completions (for blink) and an action to create table of contents for markdown
+- harper_ls checks spelling and correct writing.
+Intented for text (or markdown) documents mostly.
+One of tjhe features is that when you add a known word you can choose the dictionary "level" (user, workspace, file-local, and static)
+- vale_ls is similar to harper_ls.
+It offers several sets of preconfigured rules.

 ### concepts